software-mansion/protostar/website/docs/cairo-1/02-understanding-cairo-packages.md

 Here are the steps we need to take:

 1. Create a `mod1` subdirectory inside `src`.
-2. Create file `functions.cairo` inside `mod1` subdirectory and define your code there
+2. Create file `functions.cairo` inside `mod1` subdirectory and define your code there.
 3. Create `mod1.cairo` file **in the `src` directory**, with the contents of

 ```cairo title="mod1.cairo"
 mod functions;
 ```

 4. Update the `lib.cairo` file to include `mod1`.
-It's contents should now look like this
+It's contents should now look like this:

 ```cairo title="lib.cairo"
 // previous code stays